 Background

-In 1995, ECT, based on its years of experience in risk management and its fundamental core competency in commodity linked transactions, took the leadership role and began aggressively making a market in the management of price risk of petrochemicals and plastics.
-Up until that time, producers and consumers of chemicals and plastics had only limited ability to control their price exposure.
-Now, by working with ECT, their possibilities to control risk are endless.
+In 1995, Enron took the leadership role and began aggressively making a market in the management of price risk of petrochemicals and plastics.
+Until that time, producers and consumers of chemicals and plastics had only limited ability to control their price exposure.

-The petrochemical and plastics industry is ripe for the application of sophisticated price risk management approaches.
+The petrochemical and plastics industry is in an ideal state for the application of sophisticated price risk management approaches.
 First, it is one of the largest industries in the world with approximately $800 billion in physical commodity sales.
-This massive size alone dictates that most of the industry’s underlying commodities are broadly traded amongst thousands of counter-parties.
+This enormous size alone dictates that most of the industry’s underlying commodities are broadly traded amongst thousands of counter-parties.
 Second, the competitive landscape is in turmoil driven on one hand by globalization and on the other by regional, segmented consolidation.
 Third, technology is driving the industry at an ever-increasing pace.
-Fourth, price volatility is significant and troublesome.
-(See the chart below that compares the historical volatility of polymers to those of other broadly traded commodities.)
-Finally, and perhaps most importantly, shareholders now demand that management do all it can to reduce the volatility of earnings, to reduce the cost of capital and to proactively maximize the extraction of value from corporate capital structure.
+Fourth, price volatility is significant and troublesome with polymers being much more volatile than other more broadly based commodities.
+Finally, and perhaps most importantly, shareholders now demand that management do all it can to reduce the volatility of earnings, to reduce the cost of capital and to proactively maximize the extraction of value from corporate capital structures.

+[Add some background on the Plastics and Petrochem industry itself to complement the info on the development of the market.
+Also is it possible to mention some details about the first trades done and how volumes have picked up over the years, demonstrating the growth in the market.]

 Current Market

-ECT is involved in both physical and financial transactions in the petrochemicals and plastics markets.
-From price risk management to physical logistics, ECT builds products and integrated solutions that help a diverse customer base maximize existing business and develop opportunities previously unexploitable.
+Enron is involved in both physical and financial transactions in the petrochemicals and plastics markets.
+From price risk management to physical logistics, Enron builds products and integrated solutions that help a diverse customer base maximize existing business and develop opportunities previously unexploitable.
 And, because no two clients are alike, ECT works with a variety of commodities encompassed by the petrochemical and plastics industry.
 Some of these commodities include: ethylene, methanol, benzene, toluene, xylene, para-xylene, styrene, polystyrene (high impact and general purpose crystal), high density polyethylene (injection molding, blow molding and film), low density polyethylene, linear low density polyethylene (butene, hexene and octene), polypropylene, propylene, polyvinylchloride (PVC) and PET.

-Potential counter-parties include major petrochemical companies, plastic processors and consumers, and financial institutions servicing these industries.
+Counter-parties include major petrochemical companies, plastic processors and consumers, and financial institutions servicing these industries.
 The plastics and petrochemical derivatives market is currently over-the-counter with financial contracts being settled against third party indices such as Chemical Data, Inc. and Chemical Market Associates, Inc. The estimated market for derivatives trades in 1998 was 110,000 metric tons per month.
-As more counter-parties continue to realize the potential value that could be created by managing the volatility in petrochemicals and plastics prices, the market will grow exponentially.
+As more counter-parties continue to realize the potential value that could be created by managing the volatility in petrochemicals and plastics prices, the market will grow to match the potential exhibited.

+[This section is a marketing sell for Enron.
+Needs to be a more unbiased narrative of the current market products, volumes movements, seasonality and any natural segmentation in the market that may exist.]

+Significant Future Developments

+[To insert this section has been omitted.
+Again needs to focus on structural changes in the market and products and how trading occurs.]

-Regulatory Assumptions
+Current Regulatory Environment

 Petrochemical and plastics prices have not been regulated in the past nor are they expected to be in the future.
 However, the industry’s commodity prices are not exempt from “secondary” regulatory effects.
 For example, the price of methanol and MTBE will be severely impacted if in fact new health and environmentally driven legislation is enacted.
 These secondary effects are reflected in the commodity forward price curves on a case by case basis.